 Bertie wandered over the metal bridges.
 They cast jagged shadows over the Victorian brick walls.
 The vaulted halls echoed with the excited chatter of hundreds of school kids.

 The jaws of murderous munching machines lurked among the half light, the iron girders, and illuminated notice boards.
 The predators took springy steps on two legs as their heads glanced from side to side on top of loping necks.
 The four-footed herb eaters arched their bony backs to nibble luxuriant plantation.

-He read out tricky names like Allosaurus – meaning :other dinosaur” – and even longer ones like Tuojiangosaurus (two-wang-oh-sor-us) The Toojian Lizard, a peaceful dinosaur which was the first stegosaur found in China.
-He marveled at the broad bones of the three horned Triceratops who looked like he could easily demolish a building with his thick head.
+He read out tricky names like Allosaurus – meaning “other dinosaur” – and even longer ones like Tuojiangosaurus (two-wang-oh-sor-us), the Toojian Lizard, a peaceful dinosaur which was the first stegosaur found in China.
+He marvelled at the broad bones of the three horned Triceratops who looked like he could easily demolish a building with his thick head.

-He learned that that these prehistoric reptiles lived between 250 and 80 million years ago, and that their times on earth fell into three ages, the Triassic, Jurassic and Cretaceous periods.
+He learned that that these prehistoric reptiles lived between 80 and 250 million years ago, and that their time on earth fell into three ages, the Triassic, Jurassic and Cretaceous periods.
 Nobody knows for sure how they became extinct.
 Perhaps a giant asteroid from outer space collided with the world and filled it with choking dust.